 Are you fed up of having to switch between four or five different marketing tools to get the results you need?
-On average, marketers are using more than 12 different tool, using an ever-growing list of marketing software to help them deliver a range of tasks, from emails and blog posts to SEO and social media.
+On average, marketers are using more than 12 different tools, using an ever-growing list of marketing software to help them deliver a range of tasks, from emails and blog posts to SEO and social media.
 And then we have to figure out how to compile all this information into reports...

 With so much data spread across different programs, the results can feel fragmented and inefficient.
 Not to mention costly!
 Which is where HubSpot kindly steps in...